-They are used like a paint roller and you just brush the toller over the concrete.
+You use it like a paint roller and just brush the roller over the concrete.

 These rollers produce stone textures- like slate, flagstone, wood grains and more.

 The texture of this one is a weathered flagstone.

 And if you are into a fun pattern like lace, you can use silicone mold sheets that are made for cake decorating.